 Political Science Courses

 Survey of the principles, political institutions, and practices of American national, state, and local politics.
+Elucidation of how people can affect government processes and decisions, and how government processes and policies affect people.

 Survey of problems encountered by American governmental units in fields such as agriculture, welfare, education, health, and business regulation.